Skip to content

 About our pay gap (temporary contract employees)

-- Our overall Gender Pay Gap of 21.5% and our median gender pay gap of 22.0% are both in favour of men.
-Our gender pay gap has reduced by almost 2% in the last 12 months with plans for further action in the coming financial years.
+• Our overall Gender Pay Gap of 18.7% and our median gender pay gap of 22.8% are both in favour of men.
+Our gender pay gap has again been reduced in the last 12 months, this time by 4.1% with plans for further action in the coming financial years.

-- We have a number of different bonus schemes across the organisation, which reward performance aligned to business outcomes.
+• We have several different bonus schemes across the organisation which reward performance aligned to business outcomes.
 We are confident that women and men are treated equally where their roles are at similar levels in terms of application of our bonus schemes.

-- In our bonus gap results, the mean gap has closed by 2.4% since last year, whilst we welcome this progress, we continue see a significant difference in favour of male employees, which is due to the larger proportion of male employees in our senior management team.
-We remain committed to closing this gap in the future.
+In our bonus gap results, the mean gap has widened by 5% in 2025, whilst we are disappointed with the widening of the gap, which is due to the larger proportion of male employees in our senior management team.
+We remain committed to closing this gap in the future by continuing to focus on the development and appointment of female talent at a Senior Level.

 Our pay quartiles: 2024

-In the last 12 months, the number of females in the lower quartile has reduced by 10%, with limited progress in the other areas.
+In the last 12 months, the number of females in the lower quartile has increased by 8% in 2025.
+This can be attributed to the additional roles created during the year which were predominantly at the entry level.
 We are committed to focusing on attracting, developing, and retaining a diverse range of talent, to support an inclusive workplace as our business operations grows and creating more career paths and progression paths internally.

 Our focus for the next year